brillout/wildcard-api/readme.md

 };
 ~~~

-You can use `isServerError` and `isNetworkError` to handle errors more precisely.
+The `isServerError` and `isNetworkError` flags can be used to handle errors more precisely.
+For example:
 ~~~js
 // Browser